MattiasBuelens/MazeStormer/README.md

 MazeStormer
 ===========

-A robot that storms through mazes, powered by LEGO NXT.
+A robot that storms through mazes and steals all the treasures, powered by LEGO NXT.

 This project is part of the course *Problem solving and Design: Computer Sciences* from the Computer Sciences department at KU Leuven.